e-mergo/qs-emergo-triggers/README.md

 ## FAQ

-### What are the known issues?
-- 20190909.1 In the extension's property panel, when selecting an app's sheet to navigate to, the incorrect sheets may be listed.
-This happens when multiple triggers in a single visualization object use Navigate to Dashboard.
-A fix is expected in QS November 2019.

 ### Can I get support for this extension?
 E-mergo provides paid support through standard support contracts.
 For other scenarios, you can post your bugs or questions in the extension's GitHub repository.